coderpheonix/fabric-fault-detection/README.md

 - Use image processing techniques to identify different types of defects.
 - Train machine learning models for classification and accuracy comparison.

+  ## Expected Impact
+This research will contribute to the textile industry by creating an automated system for defect detection, reducing the need for manual inspection, enhancing product quality, and minimizing waste.
+By integrating machine vision with machine learning, the project paves the way for more advanced, reliable, and scalable defect detection methods.

 ## Methodology
 ### 1. **Data Collection**
 - Fabric images were collected, including both **defective and defect-free** samples.